-- Multiple conference calls between National Grid staff and Consultant Team members to resolve program design, savings, cost and budget issues. - Cost-effectiveness screening model provided by National Grid to the EERMC Consultant Team on 10/10 - Third draft from National Grid distributed to EERMC and Collaborative on 10/7. - Post-EERMC meeting, Collaborative Subcommittee works with National Grid to assure all EERMC issues are factored into final version - TRM: Additional interactive submission of comments to National Grid, and responses received
+Multiple conference calls between National Grid staff and Consultant Team members to resolve program design, savings, cost, and budget issues.

+- Third draft (Oct.12th) of the 2013 EEPP and TRM excerpts received from National Grid; comments submitted by Consultant Team. - Third draft of benefit/cost model provided by National Grid to the EERMC Consultant Team on Oct.
+15th. - Post-EERMC meeting (Oct.18th); Collaborative Subcommittee works with National Grid to assure all EERMC issues are factored into final version.

-November 1st
+November 2nd

-• Submittal of 2012 EEPP by National Grid to the Commission for approval
+• Submittal of 2013 EEPP by National Grid to the Commission for approval.